-2.14 Involvement of NGOs / Trusts.
+2.14 Involvement of NGOs / Trusts/ Temples/ Gurudwara/ Jails etc.

-2.14.1 Modalities for engagement of NGOs/ Trusts for serving of MDM through centralized kitchen.
-Policy has been framed.
-The Central kitchen policy is available in website www.mdmodisha.nic.in.

-- 2.14.2 Whether NGOs/ Trusts are serving meal in rural areas Now after the policy it is allowed in urban area only. - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen to schools 30 km
+- 2.14.1 Modalities for engagement of NGOs/ Trusts/ Temples/ Gurudwara/ Jails etc. for serving of MDM through centralized kitchen. - Policy has been framed.
+The Central kitchen policy is available in website www.mdmodisha.nic.in. - 2.14.2 Whether NGOs/ Trusts/ Temples/ Gurudwara/ Jails etc. are serving meal in rural areas Yes - 2.14.3 Maximum distance and time taken for delivery of food from centralized kitchen to schools

+30 km
-2.14.4 Measures taken to ensure delivery of hot cooked meals to schools.
-In the customized hot carrier cum containers.

-2.14.5 Responsibility of receiving cooked meals at the schools from the centralized kitchen,
+- 2.14.4 Measures taken to ensure delivery of hot cooked meals to schools.
+In the customized hot carrier cum containers. - 2.14.5 Responsibility of receiving cooked meals at the schools from the centralized kitchen,

-Cook-cum-helpers
+Cook-cum-helpers and MDM I/c teachers.

 - 2.14.6 Whether sealed/insulated containers are used for supply of meals to schools.
 YES - 2.14.7 Tentative time of delivery of meals at schools from centralized kitchen.

+One hour

-One hour - 2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen.
+2.14.8 Availability of weighing machines for weighing the cooked MDM at school level prepared at centralized kitchen.

-No such type of system adopt in the State.
+No such type of system adopted in the State.

-2.14.9 Testing of food samples at centralized kitchens.

-Yes

-2.14.10 Whether NGO is receiving grant from other organizations for the mid day meal.
+- 2.14.9 Testing of food samples at centralized kitchens Yes. - 2.14.10 Whether NGO/trusts/ Temples/ Gurudwara/ Jails etc is receiving grant from other organizations for the mid day meal.
 If so, the details thereof.
 From donation and aid.
+That they reflect in their Annual Audit & Inspection Report.